cgarciaarano/homelab/README.md

 sudo mount -t iso9660 xenial64/ubuntu-16.04.2-server-amd64.iso /media/cdrom/
 ```

-I have hardcoded the public IP address of the host (See `Vagrantfile` and `xenial64/lixun-boot`, I moved IP related commands to kernel params).
+I have hardcoded the public IP address of the host (See `Vagrantfile` and `xenial64/lixun-boot`.
+HINT: I moved IP related commands to kernel params).
 There should be a better way to do this, maybe templating or using DNS. **TODO**: Find a way to pass the bridged IP address to the script.

 Check if the IP is correct and has connectivity to other hosts on the net.
 Then we run the services: